 Plants tend to be overwatered easily but some owners may avoid that condition and go too far in the other direction, withholding needed water.

-Is it too late to revive a plant with wrinkled leaves?
-No, adjust humidity with a humidifier if necessary and water following the process mentioned below in the second section of this article.
+It’s not too late to revive a plant with wrinkled leaves, either.
+Just adjust humidity with a humidifier if necessary and water following the instructions I give below.

 4 – Look for Skipped Blooming